Consensys/doc.goquorum/docs/Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md

 ./run_dapp.sh
 ```

-The script will:
+The script:

-1. Install the dapp Node dependencies (you may see some warnings here, but it will not prevent the dapp from running).
+1. Installs the dapp Node dependencies (you may see some warnings here, but it will not prevent the dapp from running).
-1. Compile the contracts.
+1. Compiles the contracts.
-1. Deploy the contracts to the blockchain.
+1. Deploys the contracts to the blockchain.
-1. Run tests.
+1. Runs the tests.
-1. Build and run a Docker image to serve the dapp website.
+1. Builds and runs a Docker image to serve the dapp website.

 !!! example "`./run_dapp.sh` example output"